NikhilArora1/Contacts-App/README.md

 ### Run the Application

-We have preconfigured the project with a simple development web server.
+The project has been preconfigured with a simple development web server.
 The simplest way to start this server is:

 ```